DAY 1: CUSCO – OLLANTAYTAMBO – ABRA MALAGA – SANTA MARIA (Biking and rafting))

 Today after an early breakfast, we walk for seven hours through the rainforest, enjoying a myriad of fruit plantations such as avocados, maniocs, oranges, mangoes, cacao, coffee and coca shrubs.
 We arrive at Quellomayu for lunch.
 Then we walk up a moderate hill through a portion of the original Inca trail towards the hot springs of Cocalmayu.
 Once we arrive, we will enjoy the medicinal hot springs and relaxing after our long walk.
 Afterwards we take the bus to Santa Teresa where we spend the night.

 Today is the toughest and most beautiful day of our trek.
 After breakfast, we take the bus for 30 minutes to Lucmabamba (2,000m/6,600ft), where we start walking up a moderate hill for 3 hours through portions of the original Inca trail and the cloud forest towards the Puncuyoc Pass.
 We then walk downhill for about 20 minutes to Llactapata 2,700m/8,907ft, an Inca site located straight in front of the Citadel of Machu Picchu.
 The panoramic views from this place are breathtaking; you can see different angles of the Citadel of Machu Picchu, the mountains of Machu Picchu, Huayna Picchu and the Aobamba canyon where another Inca trail can be seen.
 For the next couple of hours we walk downhill, arriving at the hydroelectric plant for lunch.
-Afterwards we hike for couple of hours through the National Park of Machu Picchu to Aguas Calientes, enjoying the amazing location of the Citadel of Machu Picchu and the wall, which is surrounding it.
+Afterwards we hike for couple of hours through the National Park of Machu Picchu to Aguas Calientes, or take the train, enjoying the amazing location of the Citadel of Machu Picchu and the wall, which is surrounding it.

 After an early breakfast, we take the bus around 5:30am up to the Machu Picchu ruins in time for sunrise.
 Once there we visit one of the most important mystic centers of the world: Machu Picchu.
 A 2 hour guided tour takes us through the history of these mysterious and charming ruins.
 After that we will have plenty of time for further exploring, taking photos and the option to climb Huayna Picchu or Machu Picchu Mountain or walking up to the Sun Gate.
 Then we head back to Aguas Calientes for lunch.
 In the afternoon, we take the return Expedition train to Ollantaytambo at 4:22pm and connect with a private van to take us back to Cusco, arriving at about 8pm.